alvaro-naschez/fever-code-challenge/README.md

 Obviously the app is not production ready.
 But I honestly believe I've done a good job given the time constraints.

 In case you have any doubts about my solution, I would like to tell you that I would be more than happy to explain you my solution in more depth and why I made the decisions I made.
 So if you feel it could be useful, don't hesitate to organize a meeting in order to do so.

+And finally I will explain why I don't have tests.
+I'm a bit ashamed that I don't have here a good test coverage.
+But writting good tests takes time.
+And I've currently spent some time in this challange, I think it is enough at least for now.
+If some of these days I have time and I'm in the right mood I will write some.